 Have you ever wanted to fly fish for big tarpon?
 As in R-E-A-L-L-Y big tarpon……well, look no further.
-Tapam Lodge in the Nicaraguan jungle started with a bang in 2015 – and we followed up with an even better season in 2016.
+Tapam Lodge in the Nicaraguan jungle started with a bang in 2019.
 We seriously doubt that there is any place in the world today where you have a greater chance of catching a really big tarpon on a fly rod.
 We have always been honest about the fact that fly fishing for big tarpon isn’t easy and that our fishery might not be for everyone.
 Big tarpon are old – and old fish get old for a reason.
 They aren’t stupid.
 We have limited capacity and we don’t need to exaggerate or sugar coat things.

 Big tarpon on the fly?
 Well, then Tapam is it!

 Are you ready?

 If you’re ready to rumble with the jungle poons during our 2020 season we still have some openings.
 The itinerary has changed a little from previous years giving one less days travelling and one more days fishing.
 The lodge fishes two anglers per boat for up to seven days.
 That’s six long days with approximately seven hours in the morning and another three to four hours in the afternoon.
 At each end of the trip you can fish from dawn until lunch time.
 That’s a lot of fishing time – and hopefully a lot of tarpon action.

 April 2-10: 1 open spot

 April 10 -18: 1 open spot

 Cost for 2020 will be US$4,950

 Fish food.
 What’s on the Jungle Poon’s menu?